 I specialize in the social construction of inequalities such as gender, race, class and age; social movements; schooling and education reform politics in the context of neoliberalism; and qualitative research methods.
 My previous research explored how multiple social inequalities shape youth political movements, and is the subject of my book, We Fight to Win: Inequality and the Politics of Youth Activism (Rutgers University Press), as well as journal articles.
-My current research focuses on community struggles over urban school reform, and is the subject of my book project (in press), This is Our School!
+Another strand of research focuses on community struggles over urban school reform, and is the subject of my second book This is Our School!
 Race and Community Resistance to School Reform (NYU Press).
 This is Our School won the 2023 Outstanding Book Award from the American Educational Research Association.
 A smaller project investigates the work lives of associate professors and social change in the academy.
-I teach courses on gender, globalization, and qualitative methods, as well as service learning courses on social movements and youth cultures.
+I teach courses on gender, globalization, youth, and qualitative methods, as well as a service learning course on social movements.
 I directed the Gender and Women's Studies Program at DU between 2012-2017 before taking on the role of department chair for Sociology and Criminology from 2017-2020.

 Ph.D., Sociology, University of Oregon, 2005